ArihantTiwari/ArihantTiwari.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate of [IISER Bhopal](https://phy.iiserb.ac.in/) with a Physics major and a Data Science minor Masters degree.
-Currently, I am working as a researcher specializing in quasars and machine learning in astrophysics at the [Indian Institute of Astrophysics](https://www.iiap.res.in/) with [Dr. Vivem M](https://getkeviv.wixsite.com/vivekm).
+Currently, I am working as a researcher specializing in quasars and machine learning in astrophysics at the [Indian Institute of Astrophysics](https://www.iiap.res.in/) with [Dr. M Vivek](https://getkeviv.wixsite.com/vivekm).

 Research Overview
 ======